Marist College Canberra: Sports

 Marist is a member school of the Associated Southern Colleges (ASC).
 The college competes against other schools in this competition in a number of different sports, including Australian Rules Football, hockey, athletics, cricket, rugby, swimming and cross country.

 Notable alumni

-Former students of Marist College, Canberra are known as "Old Boys".
+Former students of Marist College, Canberra are known as 'Old Boys'.

-[Year 1975] is the last year of school attendance.
-(Years in parentheses) are years lived or the year of notable achievement.
-Chronology is determined (as far as is known) by alumnus' last year at the College.
+Year [X] is the last year of school attendance.
+Years in parentheses (X-Y) refer to years of attendance or the year of notable achievement.
+Chronology is determined (as far as is known) by the alumnus' last year at the College.
 This is a dynamic list and may never be able to satisfy particular standards for completeness.
-You can help by adding missing items with reliable sources.